 Of course, not everyone is paired up like Noah’s Ark.
 Add a twist to the usual Valentine’s Day celebration and launch a “celebrate yourself” promotion just for singles.
 You can do this through social media promotion, an in-store singles event or a special single-themed giveaway basket.

 Valentine’s Day is one of the big retail celebrations but there are many more opportunities throughout the year.
-Review this SmartBiz Small Business Blog post and use the 2019 calendar to spark creative promotion ideas.
+Check out our calendar for a comprehensive list of important monthly and daily observations you can use to promote your products or services: Marketing Calendar 2020: When to Promote Your Business.